 Can you bring fresh fruit on an international flight?

-This is where things get a little more complicated.
+It gets a little more complicated when it comes to the question of are fruits allowed on international flights.
 Different countries have different rules regarding the import of fruit and vegetables, even if that fruit is only one orange in your bag.

 Generally these restrictions are in place to prevent the import of pests and diseases that may be present in the fruit and vegetables which may spread to crops in that country.